My Philosophy on Human Nature

 People Suffer from Unexpected Events and Pain

 I, myself, was blessed with my family heredity and philosophy to reach out to others.
 My grandfather was a senator, my mother was a teacher, my half- brother is a social worker and my daughter is an adolescent/family outreach counselor.
 Thus, this philosophy runs in the family.
 My mother use to say, “take something you’re passionate about and become good so everyone benefits.”
 Thus, what goes wrong that problems occur and people cannot function happily?
 Anyone of my family members would ask what went wrong in the community, the school system, the family or home, or with the individual person to cause problem(s).
-As a psychotherapist, I examine and discover what situations and experiences may have affected someone, hindered them from developing and functioning in a healthy way, and how it prevented them from pursuing their potential.
-Emotional and mental health symptoms may occur due to painful childhood experiences, inability to cope with life stressors or function in relationships, or not having resources or supportive people available to help can cause issues as well.
+As a psychotherapist, I examine and discover what situations and experiences may have affected someone.
+Hindered them from developing and functioning in a healthy way, and how it prevented them from pursuing their potential.
+Emotional and mental health symptoms may occur due to painful childhood experiences.
+Or the inability to cope with life stressors or function in relationships.
+Not having resources or supportive people available to help can cause issues as well.

-Everyone has transitions and unexpected hardships in which they need knowledge, guidance, and support to overcome life difficulties.
-No one wants, expects, or intentional plans situations that create hardship.
-However, people are imperfect and, at times, make mistakes or do not anticipate how events will affect them.
-Thus, they need knowledge, assistance and support.
-For example, no one expects to be impaired by anxiety or depressed by a negative event(s) or plans to be addicted to alcohol or drugs.
+Everyone has transitions and unexpected hardships in life.
+They need knowledge, guidance, and support to overcome life difficulties.
+No one wants, expects, or plans situations that create hardship.
+Yet, people are imperfect and, at times, make mistakes or do not expect how events will affect them.
+Thus, they need knowledge, help and support.
+For example, no one expects to be impaired by anxiety or depressed by a negative event(s).
+No one plans to be addicted to alcohol or drugs.
 People are never sure how negative events will affect them or that they will become addicted when they try drugs or start drinking.
 At times, people inflicted with mental health problems or addiction need methods and skills to problem solve, to cope with stressors, reduce symptoms, manage/regulate their emotions, seek/use resources and connect with supportive family/friends.

 How I Help People Overcome Problems and Pain to Reach Their Potential

-I am dedicated professional helping people overcome hardship (grief, pain and fear) and improving their lives through goal achievement and behavioral change.
+I am a dedicated professional helping people overcome hardship and improve their lives.
+I do this through goal achievement and behavioral change.
 I am passionate about client care and developing a therapeutic rapport.
 Using my counseling skills and methods, I help clients identify the painful emotional symptoms and/or associated behavioral problems that hinder effective functioning and become barriers to accomplishing personal and professional goals as well as satisfactory relationships.
-People may not be able to perform their role or responsibilities as a spouse/parent or employee because their symptoms interfere with the adequate completion of their tasks.
-With my clients, I examine the causes or contributors of these symptoms as well as the effects of their symptoms so they can gain insight into their problems.
-I provide unconditional acceptance in a friendly environment which allows people to examine their issues, make important life decisions, and how they would like to make effective behavioral changes.
-With guidance, my clients develop their treatment goals in accordance to their own life goals, interests and aspirations.
+People may not be able to perform their responsibilities because their symptoms interfere with their tasks.
+With my clients, I examine the causes or contributors of these symptoms.
+I map out the effects of their symptoms so they can gain insight into their problems.
+I provide unconditional acceptance in a friendly environment.
+This allows people to examine their issues and make important life decisions.
+From there they can see how they would like to make effective behavioral changes.
+With guidance, my clients develop their treatment goals in accordance to their own life goals, interests, and aspirations.
 I offer methods that promote behavioral change (Motivational Enhancement Techniques, Cognitive Behavioral Therapies and DBT relaxation/mindfulness exercises) and reduce symptoms of trauma, grief, anger, anxiety, and depression.
 I counsel male and female adults of all ages as well as couples.
 My expertise includes mental health issues, addiction and dual diagnosis issues.
 My resume summarizes my credentials, education, experience, competencies and specialties.